EDIT (13/02/2018): More tips added and title changed to 7 Excel Tips applied to Keyword Research.

 2. Here comes my favourite part, click on the small box on the right lower corner of the cell and drag it to the right until you cover all the terms.

-You’ll see how now you have generated all the keywords for product 1.
+You’ll see how you’ve generated all the keywords for product 1.

-3. If you double click in the little box again, the formula will move down affecting all the cells and generating keywords for all your products, so now you can go to Google Adwords to obtain the search volume for each of your new keywords.
+3. If you double click in the little box again, the formula will move down affecting all the cells and generating keywords for all your products.
+You can then go to Google Adwords to obtain the search volume for each of your new keywords.
 The good thing about this process is that if you launch a new product or come up with a new term idea, you can populate new keywords immediately.

 Let’s say that following my previous advice you have generated lots of keywords with their search volume and you now want to know which products are the most popular.
 In order to do so, you’ll need to do the following:

-You can add the name of the groups manually, using text filter as I have already recommended or using other formulas like IF or VLOOKUP (Maybe I’ll show you about those in the next post).
+You can add the name of the groups manually, either by using the text filter as I have already recommended or using other formulas like IF or VLOOKUP.
 Once you have finished, your spreadsheet should look like something similar to this:

 2. Once all the keywords have been assigned to a specific group it’s time to work our magic.
 Select all the cells with the relevant data and go to the Insert tab.